thedev132/hcb/README.md

 </div>
 <br>

+> In the spirit of the holidays, I have decided the engineering team will be
+> doing a code freeze from Dec 20th, 4pm to Jan 1st, 9am!
+This is largely
+> because both @sampoder and I will be offline during that period of time.
+All
+> HQ full time staff also have the week of Christmas off.
+>
+> **What is a code freeze?**
+> Many large companies pause merging into the main branch and creating new
+> deployments around the holidays.
+The goal is to ensure HCB remains stable.
+It
+> protect against new bugs that may take HCB offline while the team is out.
+>
+> Everyone is still welcome to continue working on code and submitting PRs.
+> However, no PRs will be merged until after the code freeze concludes.
+The only
+> exception are PRs that fix critical, existing bugs in production.
+This code
+> freeze only applies to the hackclub/hcb repo.
+>
+> **What if HCB is down or something goes wrong?**
+> I personally will still be reachable via my phone.
+Feel free to call/text me.
+> I’ll be enjoying the holidays, but will make myself available to handle any
+> critical situations.
+>
+> Happy Holidays,
+> @garyhtou

 Welcome to the [HCB](https://hackclub.com/fiscal-sponsorship/) codebase.
 We are so excited to have you.
 With your help, we can make HCB the best platform to run a nonprofit.

 ## What is HCB?